Best Dog Foods are MEAT BASED, All Natural, Grain Free, Human Grade, Organic, Healthy and Nutritious

 The only downside to making your own dog food is that it can be a little time consuming, with today’s busy lifestyle not everyone has the time to cook food for themselves, much less for their pets.

-About COMMERCIAL Dog Food:
+COMMERCIAL Dog Food:

 This is the most popular type of dog food being used today.
 It’s popular because it is convenient to use, all supermarkets carry at least one brand of commercial dog food so you will not be at a loss as to where you can buy them.

 The drawback with these kinds of dog foods is that most of the manufacturer’s do not even consider giving your dog the proper nutrition that he needs, and most of them are also laden with preservatives, artificial food coloring, and other types of harsh chemicals that can have ill effects on your dog.
-Unfortunately there are way too many unhealthy commercial dog food brands.

 If you choose to buy commercial dog food you need to be careful as to which brands you pick.